That-Dev-Girl-Sites/talks.jhalabi.com/accessibility-edui/slides.md

 ## Actually hide things.

+* It really is OK to hide things _(like your off-canvas navigation)_.
+* However, you need to provide a clear action to display that information.

+---

-* Hiding content by moving it off the screen or giving it no height or width only hides that content from sighted users.
+Hiding content by moving it off the screen or giving it no height or width only hides that content from sighted users.

-* Screen readers still read that "hidden" content.
+Screen readers still read that "hidden" (not really hidden) content.

 ---